ServerlessSam/clickops-demo/README.md

     So this shouldn't cost you anything, but be aware that running the script multiple times will duplicate the resources and incur cost.
 I'd recommend using a **throwaway AWS environment** for this workshop.
 6) Verify the listed resources above were deployed in your account via the AWS console.
 Check the terminal output for any errors.
+7) Ensure the AWS CDK is installed to your machine and that you have run `cdk bootstrap` to bootstrap the AWS account with what the CDK needs.

 This script mimics the click-ops nature of some AWS accounts.
 The resources are all orphaned without an infrastructure-as-code template defining them.
 We are going to change that!